sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 8. **Rollback**: If the rolling update encounters critical issues, you can easily roll back to the previous version by updating the Deployment to the desired revision.
 Kubernetes handles the rollback process by scaling down the new ReplicaSet and scaling up the old one.

 ## How k8s handle n/w security and access control?
-Kubernetes (often abbreviated as K8s) provides several mechanisms for handling network security and access control to ensure the security and isolation of applications and resources within a cluster.
-These mechanisms help in controlling who can access and communicate with the various components and workloads in a Kubernetes cluster.
-Here are some of the key features and strategies Kubernetes employs for network security and access control:

 1. **Network Policies**: Network Policies are a Kubernetes resource that allows you to specify how pods are allowed to communicate with each other and other network endpoints.
 They define rules based on labels, namespaces, and pod selectors to control ingress (incoming) and egress (outgoing) traffic.
 By using Network Policies, you can segment and isolate different parts of your cluster to enforce network security rules.

 2. **RBAC (Role-Based Access Control)**: Kubernetes RBAC is used to control access to the Kubernetes API itself.
 RBAC enables cluster administrators to define roles and role bindings that determine which users or service accounts have permissions to perform specific actions or access resources within the cluster.
 This helps ensure that only authorized users can make changes to the cluster configuration.